himanu/System-Design-Patterns/Behavioral/Observer/README.md

 ![alt text](<Screenshot 2024-04-28 at 5.05.02 PM.png>)

 ## Example Code
 The example is of an Editor application.
 On save operation, it sends notifications to all its listeners.
-The buisness logic of Editor resides in `Editor.java` class and `EditorEventManager.java` is used to store subscribers and send notifications to them.
+The business logic of Editor resides in `Editor.java` class and `EditorEventManager.java` is used to store subscribers and send notifications to them.

-The Above Example has below files for each type of class.
-1. `Subscriber.java` represents the `Subscriber` interface in the above UML Diagram Image.
-2. Similarly, `ConcreteSubscriber.java` represents the `Concrete Subscriber` class.
-3. `Editor.java` contains buisness logic of Editor and it stores a `EditorEventManager` object.
-4. `EditorEventManager.java` stores and notifies subscribers and represents the `Publisher` class.
-5. `Application.java` represents the  `Client` class.
+The `Application` class creates an `Editor` instance, adds two subscribers and invokes the `onSave` method.
+Subscribers are listening for the save operation, so at the end of it, the `Editor` class notifies all its subscribers about the operation through the `update` method defined on the `Subscriber` interface.